anjackson/anjackson.github.io/content/blog/2026-01-26-COPTR-DPClinic/index.md

 description: "Text version of the slides for the COPTR Re-launch #DPClinic event."
 ---

 This is a text version of the presentation I gave along with Carl and Neil from the Open Preservation Foundation, at the [#DPClinic January 2026 COPTR Re-launch event](https://www.dpconline.org/events/eventdetail/579/-/dpclinic-january-relaunching-coptr).
-DPC members can access a recording via tha link, and you can also find the PowerPoint version of the slides which contain all the important information from the presentation.
+DPC members can access a recording via that link, but you don't need to be a member to access the PowerPoint version of the slides which contain all the important information from the presentation.

 This text version was generated from that [PPTX](http://fileformats.archiveteam.org/wiki/PPTX) file using [Pandoc](https://pandoc.org/), like this: